Islam and children: Consent

-All Sunni/Shia schools of thought agree that forced marriages are strictly forbidden in Islam, as Islamic marriages are contracts between two consenting parties referred to as mithaq.
+According to Islamic practices, fathers and paternal guardians, such as grandfathers, may arrange the marriage of minor children with their consent; as the providers of their children, fathers are assumed to arrange marriages for the benefit and advancement of their child.
+Contemporary Islamic schools of thought generally view child marriages as illegal and forbidden.
+Sunni/Shia schools of thought agree that forced marriages are strictly forbidden in Islam, and the Hanafi school of thought recognizes that children who are compelled to be married can potentially be harmed by such an arrangement once they reach adulthood.
+As Islamic marriages are contracts between two consenting parties, children cannot arrange their own marriages, as they do not have the right of consent.
+Furthermore, Yacoob argues that children’s ability to consent and refuse can be misinterpreted by adults, complicating a child's ability to consent to an arranged marriage.

-In addition, Muhammad gave women the power to annul their marriages if it was found that they had been married against their consent.
+Muhammad gave people the power to annul their marriages if it was found that they had been married against their consent.

 "When a man gives his daughter in marriage and she dislikes it, the marriage shall be annulled."
 Once a virgin girl came to the Prophet and said that her father had married her to a man against her wishes.
 The Prophet gave her the right to repudiate the marriage.

 The Maliki school of thought gives the right of ijbar to the guardian.
 Ijbar is defined as the annulment of marriage due to objection by male guardian.
 According to Malik ibn Anas, children due to their immaturity may choose an unsuitable partner for themselves, hence, the power of ijbar has been given to the guardian so that he may overrule the child to marry someone he thinks is unsuitable for her.
 This is the legal right given to the guardian for girls by Maliki school of thought.

+Yacoob argues that the legal practices of child marriage have strong gendered implications.
+Whereas male children reach legal adulthood and acquire the rights of a male adult, including financial responsibilities and the right of divorce, a female child who reaches legal adulthood could petition her husband to release her from the contracted marriage, but would require his consent for its permissibility.
+Furthermore, women must return any dower given to her at marriage, constituting a financial penalty for her request for divorce; had her legal guardian who arranged her marriage controlled/spent her dower, the woman would face difficulty in leaving her marriage.
+Yacoob also argues that the qualification for consummation of minor marriages differ between boys and girls.